Matt Young

-Matthew John Young (born August 9, 1958) is an American former professional baseball player.
-Young played eleven seasons in Major League Baseball for a variety of teams over his career, and is best known for his unofficial no-hitter against the Cleveland Indians while a member of the Boston Red Sox.
+Matthew John Young (born August 9, 1958) is an American former professional baseball pitcher.
+Young played eleven seasons in Major League Baseball for a variety of teams over his career, was an MLB All-Star in his rookie year, and is best known for his unofficial no-hitter against the Cleveland Indians while a member of the Boston Red Sox.